A6M2 Model 21 Zero Manufacture No 5356 Tail No EII-102

 Re-Restoration

-Grounded in 2002 for additional restoration work, the plane was transferred to CAF Camarillo.
-Re-restoration reveals a new insight: this Zero was actually restored from major components of at least two Zeros.
+In 2002, the Zero was grounded for additional restoration work and transferred to Commemorative Air Force Camarillo (CAF Camarillo).
+The re-restoration process revealed this Zero was actually restored from major components of at least two Zeros.

 Alan Gaynor adds: